 - Provide your P1 rider licence, as proof of your identity

 - Pass an eyesight test (if required)

 - Pay the licence fee.

 Once you pay the required fee, your photo will be taken.
-Depending on which location you attend, your licence card will either be handed over the counter, or posted to you.
-If it’s posted, you’ll receive a temporary paper licence, which you can use to ride, until your new card arrives.
+Your licence card will be posted to you.
+You’ll receive a temporary paper licence, which you can use to ride, until your new card arrives.